Best Water Purifiers

 It only weighs two ounces

 There are different ways to transfer the water

 Using this can take quite a bit of effort

 In many ways, you could consider this the standard bearer of this technology and even though it did not secure the top spot on this list, second place is certainly nothing to scoff about.Read more

 The 0.1-micron inline filter is engineered to remove 99.99999 percent of all bacteria and 99.9999 percent of all protozoa.
 Not bad, not bad at all.

 You merely attach the included drinking pouch onto the main mechanism and extract water from any source.
-After which, you can drink straight from it or transfer the filtered results to a bottle or container.
+After this, you can drink straight from it or transfer the filtered results to a bottle or container.
 Of course, either way, it will take some effort to extract water.

 This is literally as ideal as it gets for portability as it weighs just two ounces and will fit into the palm of your hand.

 First off, the included filter is rated for 100,000 gallons until it needs to be replaced.
 Additionally, you receive a squeeze pouch, drinking straw, and cleaning plunger with your purchase.

 The included pouch is 16 ounces but, again, you can transfer the results into a container or bottle of your choosing.